willhtang/ISDM-Group-5/Report.md

 As the RM, I want to be able to answer the 10 minutes questionnaire so that I can have a good profile to attain potential customers.

 As the RM, I want to be skillful in communication so that I can increase my profile and over all skills.

++ Travel Company Director

+As the director of the travel company, I want a more efficient information system than the existing information system so that RM productivity and sales volumes are maximised.

+As the director of the travel company, I need the new information system to be ready for implementation as soon as possible so that we gain an upperhand against competing firms in the same industry.

++ Tech Support Worker

+As a tech support worker, I want the new system to be compatible with existing equipment so that maintenance of the new system is easier to adapt to.

+As a tech support worker, I need the new system to be quality assured so that all bugs and errors in the system are fixable under minimal time constraints.

+As a tech support worker, I need the new system operational on any equipment so that it will remain functional even if old system equipment are replaced by new ones.

 ## Use Case Diagram:

 ## Activity Diagram: